stringparser/gulp-repl/README.md

 function add(Gulp gulp)
 ```

-Adds the given `gulp` instance for the REPL to be able to lookup and _returns_ the module again.
+Adds the `gulp` instance tasks for the REPL and _returns_ the module again.

 #### gulpREPL.remove